Character page for Kipo and the Age of Wonderbeasts.

-- And I Must Scream: It's hinted that the primates under the control of his pheromones are at least somewhat aware of what's going on around them, but are only able to watch helplessly as their bodies obey his commands.
+- And I Must Scream: It's hinted that anyone under the control of his pheromones are at least somewhat aware of what's going on around them, but are only able to watch helplessly as their bodies obey his commands.

 - Bad Boss: He pretends to be a fair guy but disappointing him tends to be very bad for anyone even just delivering the news.

-- The Dandy: He dresses like a 19th-century aristocrat, powdered wig and all.
+- The Dandy: He dresses like an 18th-century aristocrat, powdered wig and all.
 His court (both the other non-human primates and his human slaves) wear the same.

 - Do Not Call Me "Paul": Doesn't appreciate being called by his real name, Hugo.

 - Goes back on it in the series finale, with his last words being "Call me Hugo".

 - The Dreaded: Even a hardened survivor like Wolf is terrified of Scarlemagne; in general he is regarded as one of the most dangerous Mutes in the setting.
 Played to great effect in Season 3, when hostile humans run at the mere sight of him due to remembering being under his mind control; this is despite the fact they have darts that would revert him to a regular mandrill.

 - Establishing Character Moment: Introduced playing the piano in a hysterical passion, wiping his sweat into a jar, while commanding his court to dance with a flick of a finger.
 The power and fear he obsessively commands is made all too clear.